lfost42/caseops/docs/discovery/overview.md

 ## 🎯 Purpose

-The **Discovery Phase** establishes the foundation for the ClarityOps framework, a structured approach to troubleshooting and support case management designed to improve consistency, clarity, and engineer maturity across technical teams.
+The **Discovery Phase** establishes the foundation for the CaseOps framework, a structured approach to troubleshooting and support case management designed to improve consistency, clarity, and engineer maturity across technical teams.

 This phase focuses on defining the core principles, workflow stages, and success criteria that will shape how engineers approach problem-solving, validation, and communication.